qasim778-netizen/aiformulator/replit.md

-# ChemFormula Pro - Chemical Formulation Management System
+# AIFormulator - Chemical Formulation Management System

 ## Overview

-ChemFormula Pro is a web application for managing professional chemical formulations targeted at small business manufacturers.
+AIFormulator is a web application for managing professional chemical formulations targeted at small business manufacturers.
 The system provides a comprehensive database of ready-to-use formulations across multiple product categories including skincare, beauty products, oral care, and more.
 It features a modern React frontend with a Node.js/Express backend, using PostgreSQL for data persistence.

 ## User Preferences